The popular London spot is making its way up North.

 Speaking of the opening, Steve Ball, CEO of the Columbo Group, which owns Blues Kitchen, said: “When we decided to spread our wings it had to be Manchester, it’s such a cool city.
 It’s the only other city we’d consider doing anything in.”

-The Blues Kitchen is set to open its doors in Manchester in early 2021 and will lie in the heart of Spinningfields alongside 20 Stories, The Ivy and Tattu.
+The Blues Kitchen is set to open its doors in Manchester on May 20th this spring and will lie in the heart of Spinningfields alongside 20 Stories, The Ivy and Tattu.